cambridge-cares/TheWorldAvatar/GasGrid/OntoGasGrid/README.md

 Specific ```README``` files can be located within each folder.

-**To instanciate a representation from scratch I would follow this order:**
+**To instantiate a representation from scratch, I would follow this order:**

 1. ```grid_component_owl_generator```
 2. ```pipeline_owl_generator```